 Starting at Delme Arms Corner, which takes its name from the pub at the junction (formerly Charringtons/Delme Lounge), which itself is named after Peter Delmé, who between him and his family owned Cams Hall for nearly a century in the 1800s.
 Once a crossroads, where Cams Hill flowed on to East Street, crossing Wallington Shore Road and the wide entrance to Cams Hall, the area is now overshadowed by the modern A27, with only the suspect kerblines and the isolated section of Wallington Shore Road providing evidence of the junction.
 There was a vintage fingerpost here, of the same style of the one in Wallington village.

 Cams Hall is thought to be a 13th Century manor house that has been extensively modernised, but was passed between owners in the 20th century, being managed by the Portsmouth Naval authorities during the two World Wars.
 There was talk about it becoming a housing estate, but in 1953 an explosion at the naval storage yard left the hall heavily damaged and it fell in to disrepair.
-The death of the next leaseholders, the Hill family who had intended to make it a caravan park, as well as further vandalism saw it listed as derelict in 1989, but a restoration programme beginning in 1991 saw it refurbished to become a business park.
-It is from here that the name Cams Hill, used by the road past the site and the adjacent school, was taken.
+The death of the next leaseholders, the Hill family who had intended to make it a caravan park, as well as further vandalism, saw it listed as derelict in 1989, but a restoration programme beginning in 1991 saw it refurbished to become a business park.
+It is from here that the name Cams Hill, the name of the road past the site and the adjacent school, was taken.

 The offline improvement in theory allowed a lot of woodland to be saved, although how much actually was isn't clear; it probably later fell naturally.
 Many of the trees here had been planted as part of a project in 1927 to spruce up the area.
 The North Park land had been used to host funfairs.